Dogs in Space: Production

 The central character Sam is based on Sam Sejavka from the band The Ears, with whom Lowenstein lived in the 1970s.
 Chuck Meo, who plays a drummer in the movie, also lived with the pair.
 The house, at 18 Berry Street, Richmond, was the same house Lowenstein and Sejavka shared and was rented from its new owners and modified at considerable expense for the film.
+The Heritage Victoria listed Pelaco Sign appears in scenes throughout the film.
 Lowenstein wrote himself out of the film and several of his exploits were attributed to the character Tim (Nique Needles).
 Sejavka has a brief cameo in a party scene as a character called Michael.
 Sejavka was upset by the fictionalisation of parts of his life, saying, "Even though it's an interesting time that should be documented, I find it hard to believe Richard could do this to his friends.
 It's just Richard's version of what happened.
 It's not the correct version."

-Soundtrack album
+Music

-The soundtrack album was released on Chase Records in February 1987 (CLPX14), featuring several tracks from reformed "little bands" and other contemporary tracks of the time.
+The soundtrack was released on Chase Records in February 1987 (CLPX14), featuring several tracks from reformed "little bands" and other contemporary tracks of the time.

 The album came in two versions: a censored version in a white sleeve with the band name "Thrush & the Cunts" bowdlerised to "Thrush and the C**ts" and possibly-offensive song vocal tracks removed, and an "R"-rated version in a black sleeve with all band names in full, movie dialogue between the songs, and all vocal tracks in full.
 The album's liner notes were written by Clinton Walker.

 Chase Records went out of business soon after and, despite much effort, the record has never been reissued and has remained unavailable since.
 It is now a collector's item, commanding high prices.
 It was only available on LP and cassette and was issued on CD – at least the censored version appeared on discount bins in shopping malls in Lisbon, Portugal, somewhere around 1996–1997.

 The Hutchence tracks were his second official solo recordings, after releasing a single in 1982 titled "Speed Kills" from the soundtrack to the film Freedom, and his first with Ollie Olsen.
 They would later collaborate on the Max Q recordings.